 There are essentially four choices when it comes to selecting a business entity.

 This essentially means you never filed any paperwork with any authority (state or Federal).
 Instead, you took off and didn’t look back.
-In this format, you and your business operate as one in the same.
+In this format, you and your business operate as one and the same.
 It is by far the simplest and cheapest option for getting started, but also exposes you to the most legal liability and offers no tax benefits.

 Limited Liability Company (LLC)